DataIntellectTech/kdb-chronicle-queue/README.md

 ### 5. Add kdb msg to current kdb envelope

-Rather than send messages to kdb+ one at a time, it is more efficient to batch them together into a single call in a structured Object array.
+Rather than send messages to kdb+ one at a time, it is more efficient to batch them together into a single call in a structured Object array (https://code.kx.com/q/wp/tick-profiling/).
 To facilitate this, the application will manage an "envelope" containing the combined data of one or more messages.

 ### 6. Send data to destination ( -> kdb+)